Persian Rugs – A Tradition Begins

 Firstly, rugs feature certain designs.
 This distinction comes after the city name:

-Additionally, you apply a renowned artist or production company distinction in the same manner:
+Then you can apply a renowned artist or production company distinction in the same manner:

-- Persian Mahal Ziegler (or shortened simply to Ziegler Mahal)
+- Mahal Ziegler (or shortened simply to Ziegler Mahal)

-Often, other countries like India and China make rugs in the style of a Persian Tabriz or other design.
+Often, other countries like India and China make rugs in the style of a Persian Tabriz rugs.
 Reputable rug companies name their rugs accordingly:

 - Persian Tabriz Style Indo Rug, or

 - Indo Rug featuring a Persian Tabriz Design